microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/configuration_manager_scaled_runscript/_index.md

     ![Screenshot showing the script output in the configuration manager console](./16.png)

-* Upon completion, you will have your Windows server, connected as a new Azure Arc resource inside your resource group.
+- Upon completion, you will have your Windows server, connected as a new Azure Arc-enabled server resource inside your resource group.

     ![Screenshot showing Azure Portal with Azure Arc-enabled server resource](./17.png)